jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 ===================

 Prepared statements are SQL queries that you define once and then invoke as many times as you like, typically with varying parameters.
-It's basically a function that you can define ad hoc.
+It's a lot like a function that you can define ad hoc, within the scope of one connection.

 If you have an SQL statement that you're going to execute many times in quick succession, it may be more efficient to prepare it once and reuse it.